ingiestein/LDSLibrary.nvim/README.md

 :MC 1 Nephi 1:5-6, 7, 9-10
 ```

-You can even call multiple chapters or books at once with a ';' separating the references:
+You can even call multiple chapters from the same or different books at once with a ';' separating the references:

 ```
 :MC 1 Nephi 1:5-6, 7, 9-10 ; 2 Nephi 5:5-6, 8, 11-14